 What most people don’t know is that there are a handful of really useful, repeatable tricks I rely on every time that are dead-simple for bringing the image together.
 And I get to kick back and be creative!

-In my previous blog post, I talked about Specular Matching, which is a really powerful finishing trick I cover in my Photoshop Creative Compositing course.
+In my previous blog post, I talked about Specular Matching, which is a really powerful finishing trick I cover in my Overlay Brush Workflow course.
 Here I’ll lay out two more fancy methods I use to unify my photo composites using a couple of pretty simple Photoshop workflows.